-The Company has determined that the estimated fair value of its outstanding debt at December 31, 2012 equals its carrying value.
+The Company has determined that the estimated fair value of its outstanding debt at both December 31, 2013 and 2012 equals its carrying value.
 Although the debt can be publicly traded, there have been no trading transactions since 2010 and accordingly, the Company has categorized it as a Level 2 within the fair value hierarchy.

-33/4% Convertible Senior Notes
+33⁄4% Convertible Senior Notes